Growing lettuce from seed is simple, and so rewarding. In this post, I will show you exactly when and how to plant lettuce seeds for the best results.

 How Long From Seed To Harvest?

 Lettuce seeds grow very quickly.
-On average, it only takes about 40-50 days for them to reach full maturity.
+On average, it only takes leafy varieties about 40-50 days from the time you plant them to the time you’ll be able to start harvesting your crop.

-However, larger types, or those that produce a head, need longer to mature.
-It can take anywhere from 55-80 days from seed to harvest for iceberg, romaine, or bibb lettuce, for example.
+The ones that produce a head take longer to reach full maturity.
+For example, it can take anywhere from 55-80 days from seed to harvest for iceberg, romaine, or bibb.

 Sowing lettuce seeds takes a little bit of planning.
 Don’t just throw them into the garden and hope for the best.
 Set yourself up for success by planting them the right way, and at the proper time.